deepkapha/EarthScanWebinar/readme.md

 #### Key takeaways from the webinar:

-    - Understanding of advanced machine learning techniques of Transformer, Hungarian loss, and loss function theory.
+    - Understanding of advanced machine learning techniques for anomaly detection in solar PV modules.
-    - Introduction to these concepts and an explanation of their application in various domains of geosciences.
+    - Introduction to these drone technology and the dataset used.
-    - Understanding of the importance of these techniques in improving the performance of models.
+    - Understanding of the importance of these methods to detect the anomalies on the module.
     - Best practices for implementation of these techniques.
-    - Key considerations when working with these techniques and how to optimize them for specific applications.
+    - Application for easy understanding and for easy usage of the model.

 ## Additional Resources